opensolon/solon/README_EN.md

 <hr />

-Start 5 ~ 10 times faster; QPS 2 ~ 3 times higher; runtime memory savings of 1/3 ~ 1/2; packaging can be reduced by 1/2 ~ 1/10
+Startup is 5 to 10 times faster; QPS is 2 to 3 times higher; runtime memory is saved by 1/3 to 1/2; packaging can be reduced to 1/2 to 1/10

 <hr />

-## Introduction:
+## Introduction

-**Solon** is an efficient Java application development framework.
-It also has a rich open ecosystem of plugins, combining different plugins to meet various needs, enabling convenient customization and rapid development.
+**Solon** is an efficient Java application development framework and a rich plug-in open ecosystem, combining different plug-ins to meet different needs, easy to customize, and rapid development:

-* **Restraint, simplicity, openness, and ecology**
+* **Restrained, concise, open, ecological**
-* Supports JDK8, JDK11, JDK17, and JDK19
+* Supports JDK8, JDK11, JDK17
-* Unified development experience for HTTP, WebSocket, and Socket signals
+* Http, WebSocket, Socket three signal unified development experience (commonly known as: three-source integration)
-* Supports both "annotation" and "manual" modes, allowing for free control as needed
+* Supports "annotation" and "manual" modes, freely controlled as needed
-* Not Servlet-based, can be adapted to any basic communication framework (minimum 0.3m running RPC architecture)
+* Not Servlet, can adapt to any basic communication framework (minimum 0.3m running rpc architecture)
-* Built-in IOC/AOP container, supporting Web, Data, Job, Remoting, Cloud, and other development scenarios
+* Built-in IOC/AOP container, supports Web, Data, Job, Remoting, Cloud, and other development scenarios
-* Two architecture modes: Handler + Context and Listener + Message
+* Combines Handler + Context and Listener + Message architectural patterns
-* Emphasizes plugin extension, which can be extended and switched to adapt to different application scenarios
+* Emphasizes plug-in extensibility, expandable and swappable, adaptable to different application scenarios
-* Allows service plugins to be hot-inserted or hot-dialed
+* Allows business plug-ins for "hot plugging" and "hot unloading"
-* Supports GraalVM Native packaging
+* Supports GraalVm Native packaging
-* Not Spring, not Servlets, not JavaEE; a newly independent open ecosystem
+* Not Spring, no Servlet, and unrelated to JavaEE; a new, independent open ecosystem

-## Ecological architecture map:
+## Ecosystem Architecture Diagram
 <img src="solon_schema.png" width="700" />

-## Hello world：
+## Hello World:

 ```xml
 <parent>